cromz22/cromz22.github.io/docs/experiences.md

 - **JSPS Overseas Challenge Program for Young Researchers** (Apr.
 2024 - Dec.
 2024)

     [JSPS](https://www.jsps.go.jp/english/index.html) (Japan Society for Promotion of Science) is a governmental independent administrative agency that provides fellowships for Japanese scientists.
-I'll work on a research about speech language models.
+I'm working on a research about speech language models.

 - **JSPS Research Fellowship for Young Scientists (DC1)** (Apr.
 2023 - Mar.
 2026)